Kent-Lee/natural-language-processing/README.md

 This is the final project for CMPT 353 Data Science course.
 The objective is to determine the success of a movie in terms of popularity by its plot summary.
 The workflow of the data analysis consists of two main parts: predict movie genres from movie descriptions and analyze the trends of movie genres over time.
 This allows one to classify the genres of a movie and correlate them to the current trend to see if the identified genres are popular.

-## Libraries

-* numPy

-* pandas

-* matplotlib

-* scikit-learn

 ## Instructions

 Install the libraries:

     pip install --user numpy pandas matplotlib scikit-learn

 Clone the repository and run the command in project's root directory:

-    py movie-analysis.py
+    python movie-analysis.py

 ## Folder Structure